fverloy/fverloy.github.io/_posts/2019-10-22-Microsoft-Surface-Laptop-3.markdown

 **Connectivity**

 The Laptop comes with one USB Type-A port, and one USB Type-C port (but not Thunderbolt), a 3.5mm headphone jack, and the Surface connector is also still there.
 The system also supports Intel Wi-Fi 6 (Gig+).
-I tried connecting to my LG 32UL950 monitor using USB-C but that doesn't work (apparently the lG only supports Thunderbolt over USB-C, need to verif this), then I tried connecting with the Apple USB-C to HDMI dongle and that works, somewhat, I get 4K resolution but only at 30Hz, the Surface does not correctly detect the monitor, I have a VAVA USB-C Hub on the way to test with so let's see (hopefully).
+I tried connecting to my LG 32UL950 monitor using USB-C but that doesn't work (apparently the LG only supports Thunderbolt over USB-C, still need to verify this), then I tried connecting with the official Apple USB-C to HDMI dongle and that works, somewhat, I get 4K resolution but only at 30Hz, the Surface does not correctly detect the monitor, I have a VAVA USB-C Hub on the way to test with so let's see (hopefully).

 **Windows Hello**